 So, it is advised you visit the shop yourself in Grasmere and purchase some as soon as it comes out of the stove!

 Why is Sarah Nelson’s Grasmere Gingerbread SO famous?

 There are a few things that are synonymous with Grasmere and I believe those are William Wordsworth and Grasmere Gingerbread.

 Grasmere Gingerbread is now a household name in the Lake District but through the centuries has become famous all over the globe too.

 Not only is the gingerbread made here completely unique and delicious, but it’s also stood the test of time from its original founder Sarah Nelson.

-She had a hard life and sad story, but despite the tragedies, she carried on the business and her legacy is still enjoyed by so many today.
+She had a hard life and a sad story, but despite the tragedies, she carried on the business and her legacy is still enjoyed by so many today.

-I believe this phenomenal independent is so famous due to it being steeped in history, it touches a lot of people and their gingerbread is the best you can buy!
+I believe this phenomenal independent business is so famous due to it being steeped in history, it touches a lot of people and their gingerbread is the best you can buy!

 15 little secrets about Grasmere Gingerbread you didn’t know before

 1. Sarah Nelson’s life story is quite a sad one